buchgr/bazel-remote/README.md

 # bazel-remote cache

-bazel-remote is a HTTP/1.1 and gRPC server that is intended to be used as a remote build cache for [Bazel](https://bazel.build).
-The cache contents are stored in a directory on disk.
-One can specify a maximum cache size and bazel-remote will automatically enforce this limit and clean the cache by deleting files based on their last access time.
-The cache supports HTTP basic authentication with usernames and passwords being specified by a `.htpasswd` file, and also mutual TLS authentication.
+bazel-remote is a HTTP/1.1 and gRPC server that is intended to be used as a remote build cache for [REAPI](https://github.com/bazelbuild/remote-apis) clients like [Bazel](https://bazel.build) or as a component of a remote execution service.

+The cache contents are stored in a directory on disk with a maximum cache size, and bazel-remote will automatically enforce this limit as needed, by deleting the least recently used files.
+S3 and GCS proxy backends are also supported.

 **Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
 Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.